 ... and from the new firm's own literature on training and development:

 Formal training and CLE

 In-House Training – The Firm typically hosts 200+ in-house training programs annually.
 We host legal-specific programs and core skills training on communication, management and business.

 External Training Options – You have unlimited access to over 400 live and online Practicing Law Institute (PLI) programs.
 Log on to www.pli.edu to search for and enroll in live, web and on-demand courses free of charge.

-APKS Trial School – Modeled on the National Institute for Trial Advocacy (NITA) course, APKS Trial School is a new professional development offering for 2016.
+A&P Trial School – Modeled on the National Institute for Trial Advocacy (NITA) course, A&P's Trial School is a fairly recent addition to the professional development offerings.
 The three-day intensive trial skills workshop utilizes a small team format and the vast knowledge of our own trial stars to bring learning to life.
 The interactive training pairs teams of two associates with partner and counsel faculty to prepare for and conduct a (mock) trial.
 This program is for fifth year litigation associates.